Post

 Metrized deep learning has evolved significantly, moving from intuitive geometric ideas to more formal preconditioning frameworks.
 We’ve seen that:

 1. Addressing anisotropy is key.
-Lau et al. (2025) provide a valuable distinction between curvature anisotropy (\(\kappa_H\)) and gradient anisotropy (\(\kappa_G\)).
+The distinction between curvature anisotropy (\(\kappa_H\)) and gradient anisotropy (\(\kappa_G\)) helps clarify what different optimizers target.

-3. PolarGrad builds upon this by using the full polar decomposition \(G_t = U_t H_t\).
-It leverages the same orthogonal direction \(U_t = \mathrm{sign}(G_t)\) but scales it by the nuclear norm \(\Vert G_t \Vert_{S_1} = \mathrm{tr}(H_t)\).
-This provides:
+3. PolarGrad builds upon this by using the full polar decomposition.
+It leverages the same orthogonal direction \(U_t = \mathrm{sign}(G_t)\) but scales it by the nuclear norm \(\Vert G_t \Vert_{S_1}\).
+This provides null-gradient consistency, strong theoretical convergence rates, and a robust computational framework.

 References